Marcel Reece: Career statistics

-Return to the Raiders
+Post-playing career

-On September 11, 2020, the Las Vegas Raiders announced Reece's return in an executive position, with the newly created title of Senior Advisor to the Owner and President for Mark Davis and Marc Badain.
-Less than two years later, Reece was promoted to Chief People Officer and then around May 21, 2022 Reece became Raiders' Senior Vice President, Chief of Staff.
+On September 11, 2020, the Las Vegas Raiders announced Reece's return to the organization in an executive position, with the newly created title of Senior Advisor to the Owner and President for Mark Davis and Marc Badain.
+Less than two years later, Reece was promoted to Chief People Officer and then around May 21, 2022, Reece became Raiders' Senior Vice President, Chief of Staff.
 He resigned in 2023.

+Reece is currently a studio sports analyst for the B1G Ten Network.